 10. Repeat the process

-This talk of the place of consistency in fulfilling your vision.
-You might have the right plan, be taking the right steps, moving at the right pace, but if you don’t keep at it, you won’t get there.
-Nobody grows a tree by uprooting it and replanting it in a more “fertile” soil yearly.
+This talks of the place of consistency in fulfilling your vision.
+You might have the right plan, maybe taking the right steps, and moving at the right pace, but if you don’t keep at it, you won’t get there.
+Nobody grows a tree by uprooting it and replanting it in more “fertile” soil yearly.
 Keep at your vision.
 Stick to it till it produces.

 To fulfill your vision, you can’t just take haphazard steps.
 You need to take conscious and calculated steps towards achieving it.
-From the place of identification, to clarification, action and revision, you can see your vision for your life being achieved.
+From the place of identification to clarification, action, and revision, you can see your vision for your life is achieved.
 This is the secret that helped Myles Munroe fulfill his vision for his life.